-Not Just a Number: Communications Major Anne Evans on Why WPU
+Not Just a Number: Communication Major Anne Evans on Why WPU

 Much to her surprise, Anne Evans felt immediately at home at William Peace University.

 She had already decided to attend the University of Tennessee, but as soon as she stepped onto WPU’s campus, she said, she fell in love.

 “My tour guide was from Beaufort, South Carolina, which is only 25 minutes from where I’m from,” Anne said.
 “It was such a small world, so as soon as I left, I said to my mom, ‘I think I want to go here.’”

 Since then she’s never looked back.
 Now a junior, Anne is studying Communication with a Concentration in Multimedia.
 She also plays on the women’s lacrosse team, swims on the swim team, is Multimedia Editor of The Peace Times and serves on the Student Athlete Advisory Committee.

 But when you ask her what her favorite part about WPU is, she brings up another part of her experience altogether: the relationships she and all WPU students get to have with their professors.

 “Professor Christman has helped me so much in particular,” she said.
 “I had him my first semester freshman year, and ever since I told him what I was interested in, he’s helped me find my path in communications and beyond.

 “He’s just helped me so much to grow as a creative and as a person.
 And I feel the same way about the majority of professors I’ve had at WPU.”